aidenmark/-000Dev/README.md

 # .py
-This repository will show work with the Python language
+This repository will serve as a collection of simple programs written in the Python language Throught this repo, I hope to showcase my continued growth with the language